bpoconnor/WABA/README.md

 ---

-WABA is an [R](https://www.r-project.org) package with functions for conducting Within-and-Between-Analysis for Groups and Dyads.
+WABA is an [R](https://www.r-project.org) package with functions for conducting Within-and-Between-Analyses for Groups and Dyads.

 ---